k1LoW/tmpmod/README.md

 ## Usage

-First, submit a Pull Request to the upstream repository for modification.
+First, submit a pull request to the upstream repository for modification.

-You have the modified branch.
+So, you have the modified branch.
 Now use `tmpmod`.

 ### 1. Create a renamed branch ( `tmpmod switch` )